strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 The post was only about runtime characteristics, which is just one of many aspects of each technology.
-Comparing developer experience would be a material for a whole new write-up!
+Comparing developer experience would be material for a whole new write-up!

-I want to thank [GoOut][goout] for open-sourcing the 2 Kotlin implementations, and also to my former colleagues there for nudging me to write this up.
+I want to thank [GoOut][goout] for open-sourcing the 2 Kotlin implementations.
+Thanks go also to my former colleagues there for nudging me to write this up.
 All questions, corrections, thoughts are of course welcome in any of the discussion channels linked below.